Jerry Moran: Personal life

 Moran lived in Hays for most of his political career.
 In 2012, he moved to Manhattan to be closer to a major airport in order to cut down on his drive time back to Kansas each weekend.
 The nearest airport to Hays is Wichita Dwight D. Eisenhower National Airport, three hours southeast; Manhattan is two hours from Wichita and Kansas City.
 Additionally, Manhattan Regional Airport has direct jet service daily to and from Chicago and Dallas.

 At Kansas State University, he was initiated into Alpha Tau Omega on September 28, 2013.

 Moran volunteers his time with several community organizations.
 He is a former trustee of the Eisenhower Foundation, serves on the board of trustees of the Fort Hays State University Endowment Association, and serves on the Executive Committee of the Coronado Area Council of the Boy Scouts of America.
 He was also the 2008 Honorary Chair of the Law Enforcement Torch Run of the Kansas Special Olympics.
 Moran and his wife, Robba, have two daughters, Kelsey and Alex.
 Kelsey graduated from Kansas State University in 2010 and from Georgetown University Law Center in 2015.
 She is an attorney at Hogan Lovells.
 Alex studied at Kansas State University and graduated from Kansas State University College of Veterinary Medicine in 2016.

 Ratings from political organizations

 In the first half of the 116th Congress, Moran received a score of 71 from the American Conservative Union, with an overall lifetime rating of nearly 86.
 Americans for Democratic Action gave Moran a score of 15% for the same period.

+In the 118th Congress the American Conservative Union gave him a 69% rating, with an overall lifetime rating of 84%, while the Americans for Democratic Action gave him 25%.